Paul Legentilhomme: WWII

-In 1941 Legentilhomme was promoted to Major General in the Free French Army and returned to East Africa as the Commander-in-Chief of the Free French Forces in the Sudan and Eritrea.
+In 1941 Legentilhomme was promoted to major general in the Free French Army and returned to East Africa as the Commander-in-Chief of the Free French Forces in the Sudan and Eritrea.
 As part of Brigadier Harold Rawdon Briggs' Briggsforce, Free French forces participated in the East African campaign.
 Legentilhomme worked under the supreme command of Field Marshal Archibald Wavell, 1st Earl Wavell.

-Created the First French light division or 1st Free French Division (in French "1ère Division légère française libre" or "1ère DLFL").
+He created the First French light division or 1st Free French Division (in French "1ère Division légère française libre" or "1ère DLFL").

-Commanded the 1st Free French Division and Gentforce during Syria–Lebanon campaign.

-Commander in Chief of Free French forces in Africa.
+He commanded the 1st Free French Division and Gentforce during Syria–Lebanon campaign and was Commander in Chief of Free French forces in Africa.

-November : Legentilhomme condemned in his absence for treason by the Government of Vichy to the death penalty.
+In November Legentilhomme was condemned in his absence for treason by the Government of Vichy and sentenced to the death penalty.